panchul/workspace/doc/Make.md

 ---

+`pushd` and `popd` are not available in makefile - the context is messy.
+A workaround is to use:

+    oldpath=`pwd`
+    ...hack, hack, hack...
+    cd $oldpath

+---

-Idiomatic example of using addsuffix to place obj files one directory below the source.
+Idiomatic example of using `addsuffix` to place obj files one directory below the source.

     SOURCE += MainThread.cpp
     SOURCE += Blah.cpp